Congratulations to Jayan Patel, BS -ME!

-Andrew Loney-Promoted to Research Associate!
+Andrew Butler-Loney, Promoted to Research Associate!

-LII Research Associate
+Andrew Butler-Loney, UG-Bio Research Associate

-It is a pleasure to announce the promotion of Andrew Loney, UG Biology, to the position of Research Associate.
-Andrew has served as our lab’s Research Technician and demonstrated great dedication and skill pulling secondary data from NHANES, as well as build a database for the spinal cord injury (SCI) project.
-This promotion is based on our need to have Andrew devote all his attention on the SCI project and manage the complete data collection process.
+It is a pleasure to announce the promotion of Andrew Butler-Loney, UG Biology, to the position of Research Associate.
+Andrew has served as our lab’s Research Technician and demonstrated great dedication and skill pulling secondary data from NHANES, as well as building a database for the spinal cord injury (SCI) project.
+This promotion is based on our need to have Andrew devote all his attention to the SCI project and manage the complete data collection process.
 In this new role, Andrew will supervise the project and actively gather demographics, blood pressure, and other associated data, during each patient visits.
 Additionally, he will handle all the scheduling of SCI participant visits over fall and spring semester.
 An added task is to build an image library that properly reflects the type of Doppler data that we have recorded and will be used for our publications.
-Lastly, Andrew will transferring the final Excel spreadsheet to Dr. Matt Farrow and our statistician, at the end of spring semester.
+Lastly, Andrew will be transferring the final Excel spreadsheet to Dr. Matt Farrow and our statistician, at the end of spring semester.
 Congratulations Andrew on this very important promotion!

 Evans and Weikle commit to Wolters Kluwer Pub-MSK Textbook!